Oculus-VR/homebrew-repo/meta-xr-simulator.md

 sudo ln -s /opt/homebrew/Cellar/meta-xr-simulator/__VERSION__/meta_openxr_simulator.json /usr/local/share/openxr/1/active_runtime.json
 ```

-However, it's not necessary.
+However, setting activate OpenXR Runtime under `/usr/local` is not the only way.
 You can also set `XR_RUNTIME_JSON` environment variable before running your OpenXR app.
 It can be used in absence of, or override the OpenXR runtime set through `active_runtime.json`:

 ```bash
 # Add this line to ~/.zshrc or run it before launch an OpenXR app